hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

   available.
 By default this is "20m", or 20 minutes.
 Note that this should be quite long since the timer begins as soon as virtual machine is booted.

+* `vboxmanage` (array of array of strings) - Custom `VBoxManage` commands to execute in order to further customize the virtual machine being created.
+  The value of this is an array of commands to execute.
+The commands are executed in the order defined in the template.
+For each command, the command is defined itself as an array of strings, where each string represents a single argument on the command-line to `VBoxManage` (but excluding `VBoxManage` itself).
+Each arg is treated as a [configuration template](/docs/templates/configuration-templates.html), where the `Name` variable is replaced with the VM name.
+More details on how to use `VBoxManage` are below.

 * `vm_name` (string) - This is the name of the VMX file for the new virtual machine, without the file extension.
 By default this is "packer".